Exploring Lijiang: A Timeless Tourist Gem in China

 Also, unlike some other old towns (I’m looking at you, Dali), there are no cars allowed in the center of Lijiang.

-If the crowds and tourist shops are too much for you, you can visit the nearby villages of Baisha and Shuhe.
+If the crowds and tourist shops are too much for you, don’t worry.
+There are plenty more things to do in Lijiang.
+You can visit the nearby villages of Baisha and Shuhe, for example.
 Both of these are absolutely lovely, far less crowded, and more ‘authentic’ feeling than Lijiang.

 Mu’s Palace and the Black Dragon Pool and Beyond